• Skip to primary navigation

 • Chocolate - The best part of the whole mix, maybe?
 I like to use dark chocolate, but the kids prefer when I use a mix of semi-sweet and milk chocolate.
 Use what you like!

 • Peanut butter - This is a quintessential part of the muddy butt/puppy chow mix.
-I recommend using your childhood favorite for the best experience.
+I recommend using your childhood favorite for the best experience - so long as it is the creamy peanut butter version for the best ease of use and mixing.
 You can also substitute with your favorite peanut butter alternatives if you are making some for anyone with allergies.

 • Chex - We can't have Christmas puppy chow without the Chex!
-Use whatever version of Chex you like.
+Use whatever version of Chex you like, but the original rice Chex cereal is traditional.
 You can also experiment with the chocolate or cinnamon versions!

-• Vanilla - Just a little to bring out everything a little more.
+• Vanilla - Just a little pure vanilla extract brings out the flavor of everything a little more.
 If you want to really up the Christmas vibes, a tiny splash - about ¼ teaspoon - of peppermint extract would also be amazing!

 • Sprinkles - Sprinkles make everything so much fun, especially here!
 Just a warning, you will need more sprinkles than you think if you want them to show up under the powdered sugar, so I would say this is an optional addition only.